 Late Thursday night, when the political world was consumed by yet another terrorist attack, as well as the last-minute confusion of Donald Trump's vice presidential rollout, the #NeverTrump movement died its last death.

-In a marathon 15-hour meeting, the Republican National Convention's rules committee voted down proposals that would have freed up convention delegates to ignore their states' primary and caucus results and vote for any candidate they wanted.
+In a marathon 15-hour meeting, the Republican National Convention's Rules Committee voted down proposals that would have freed up convention delegates to ignore their states' primary and caucus results and vote for any candidate they wanted.

-The "free the delegates" push had been the last-ditch effort of Trump opponents who, organizing under the #NeverTrump hashtag on social media, have tried approach after approach to topple Trump's presidential campaign.
+The "free the delegates" push had been the last-ditch effort of Trump opponents who, organizing under the #NeverTrump hashtag on social media, tried approach after approach to topple Trump's presidential campaign.

-They initially failed in a push to keep the presumptive nominee under the 1,237 delegate mark he needed to clinch the GOP's presidential spot on the first ballot in Cleveland.
+They initially failed in a push to keep the presumptive nominee under the 1,237-delegate mark he needed to clinch the GOP's presidential spot on the first ballot in Cleveland.

-But the anti-Trump forces, led by Colorado delegate Kendal Unruh, only needed the support of a quarter of the 112-member panel's votes to force their proposal to a vote in front of the full convention next week.
+But the anti-Trump forces, led by Colorado delegate Kendal Unruh, needed the support of only a quarter of the 112-member panel's votes to force their proposal to a vote in front of the full convention next week.